MasonEgger/website/content/extras/teaching.md

 title: "Teaching"
 hero_image: "portrait.jpg"
 date: 0000-01-02
-description: "Here is a list of all of the courses that I've taught over the years."
+description: "Here is a list of all of the courses that I've taught over the years at various institutions.
+If you are a former student please reach out!
+I'd love to hear how you are doing."
 ---

 I've always had a passion for teaching.
 I feel this comes from being raised